MarkNahabedian/SquareDanceReasoning.jl/docs/src/future_work/multiple_sets_of_dancers.md

 ## Multiple Sets of Dancers

-At some point we might want to model more that one sey of dancers at a time.
-We woild want to associate each dancer with the set they are in.
+At some point we might want to model more that one set of dancers at a time.
+We would want to associate each dancer with the set they are in.
 We want to keep Dancer immutable though.

 We might provide each dancer with a field for the coordinates of its